CherishTheYouth/CherishTheYouth/README.md

 - 🔭 I’m currently working on United Imaging Digital Healthcare Co., Ltd.
-- 🌱 I’m currently an rookie open sourceror.
+- 🌱 I’m currently a novice open-source developer.
 I've been trying to make a modest contribution to element-plus lately.
 - 💬 Ask me about element-plus, I will try my best to give you some help.
 - 🐬 I loving reading source code, I've been reading element-plus source code recently.
 - 🐋 I've written some source code analysis posts.Such as: [Create-Vue 源码解析](https://juejin.cn/column/7276696116905377844) | [Vue3 源码解析](https://juejin.cn/column/7289047550740316220).